PassiveLemon/poepyautopot/README.md

 `flask#: always:` This will cause the flask to trigger every single time life/mana is needed.
 Flasks with this enabled should be put towards the right of your flask menu.
 Useful with utility/unique flasks. </br>

 #### Functions
-`main: enable:` Boolean to enable the main part of the script.
-You should probably keep this enabled. </br>
 `main: life:` Boolean to enable the life checking.
 Disable if you don't want your life flasks automated. </br>
 `main: mana:` Same thing as `main: life:`, just for mana. </br>
 `main: menus:` Boolean to enable menu detection.
 I recommend to leave this on.
 It will prevent unnecessary key presses. </br>